 - Extended warranty: Eligible purchases made with your card may qualify for an extended warranty double the original manufacturer’s warranty, for a maximum of 24 months.

 - Travel accident insurance: When you pay for an eligible fare (bus, plane, train…) with your card and suffer a covered loss, you may receive coverage.

 - Auto rental collision damage waiver: Paying for an eligible rental with your card and declining the rental company’s insurance qualifies you to receive reimbursement in the event of damage due to collision or theft.

 Regardless of which card you choose, the cash back you earn can be redeemed in the same ways, including a statement credit, check, gift cards and more.
 And, if you want, you can set up automatic redemption for a set time each calendar year or when a specific threshold is met ($25, $50, $100 or $200).
 You can also redeem cash back at anytime, since there is no minimum redemption amount, unlike most other rewards cards that typically set minimums of $25.

 Ultimately the card that’s best for you depends on how much you plan on spending each year.
-If you opt for the Capital One® Savor® Cash Rewards Credit Card, you’ll want to make sure the annual fee ($0 intro for first year; $95 after that) is worthwhile — and spending more than $792 a month on dining and entertainment will get you there.
+If you opt for the Capital One® Savor® Cash Rewards Credit Card, you’ll want to make sure the annual fee ($95) is worthwhile — and spending more than $792 a month on dining and entertainment will get you there.
 But if you aren’t a big foodie or don’t often attend entertainment events, you most likely will benefit more from the Capital One® SavorOne® Cash Rewards Credit Card.